12 Types of Ballroom Dances and Their Definition

 Types of Ballroom Dances You Should Know About

 Are you curious about the different types of ballroom dances?
-There are a lot of them, and each one has its own unique characteristics.
+There are many of them, and each has its unique characteristics.

-In this post, we’ll take a look at some of the most popular ballroom dances.
-Stay tuned – we’ll be covering each one in detail in future posts!
+In this article, we’ll look at some of the most popular ballroom dances.
+Stay tuned – we’ll cover each one in detail in future posts!

 Types of Ballroom Dances

-Ballroom dancing is an umbrella term for a wide variety of partner social dances.
+Ballroom dancing is an umbrella term for various partner social dances.

-The different styles make it a dance for people of all dance levels including the beginners.
+The different styles make it a dance for people of all dance levels, including beginners.

 Because of the rise of dance sports today, the scope of ballroom dance has become narrow and now denotes the internationally-recognized two styles: